zoogen/zoo/language.md

 The *meaning* (the right-hand-side of an `=`) come in three forms --

-Function-style, where the signature substitutes for another expression.
+*Function-style*, where the signature substitutes for another expression.

     inc (a) = a + 1

-Procedure-style, where the signature substitutes for nothing.
+*Procedure-style*, where the signature substitutes for nothing.

     print (a) = ()

-Record-style, where the signature substitutes for the thing itself.
+*Record-style*, where the signature substitutes for the thing itself.

     Person (name) =
-        .name = name
+        . name = name

 ## Context Signatures